 - Social media may be used in relation to class assignments.
 However, no personally identifiable information or educational records may be shared via social media. - Consider the content of the assignment as you design these assignments so as not to risk sharing educational data.
-Consult the Instructional Technology staff for assistance (904-8189).
 Consider if the social media assignment should be by membership only or marked as private so that only the students and the instructor may access the data.
 When discussing these assignments, announce that anyone who has questions or concerns about using social media, may see you after class to discuss the concern.
-You may set up an alias username for those students with concerns.
+You may set up an alias username for those students with concerns. - Never post student pictures or videos to social media in the classroom without their written consent.